 How is the Levy calculated?

-The Fire and Emergency Services Regulation 2011 (the Regulation), at Schedule 2, sets out annual contributions of owners of prescribed properties, organised by levy group, category and levy district class.
+The Fire Services Regulation 2011 (the Regulation), at Schedule 2, sets out annual contributions of owners of prescribed properties, organised by levy group, category and levy district class.
 It is important that the Levy is applied appropriately and reflects the size and nature of the property it is applied against.

 What levy groups can be applied?